Gettysburg station: American Civil War

 Train service to the depot was stopped when Jubal Early's Confederates burned the Rock Creek trestle on June 27, 1863.
 The station was undamaged during the battle and returned to service in 1865 following the end of evacuation of the wounded or dead and repairs to the lines.

 The station was used as a hospital, and soldiers used the station's cupola during the battle.
 A station east of the borough was established for Camp Letterman before rail traffic was restored to the depot on July 10, and by the end of July, nearly 15,000 wounded troops had passed through the station via the twice-daily trains.
 A medical inspector of the Army arrived on July 8 and used the depot while "in immediate charge of the transportation of the wounded".

 Heroine of the station

-As the Confederate forces approached the town the depot's telegrapher, the adopted young daughter of a "Mr. (Brown) Lee in Washington county, [sic] Pa.", evacuated the station on the at the beginning of the battle and "took the machine from the operating table [and] connected the wires so as to preserve the circuit intact and carried the instrument to Cemetery Hill" where, after instructing soldiers how to connect to the wires (e.g., along the Baltimore Pike), she used the key to relay Union Army information.
+As the Confederate forces approached the town the depot's telegrapher, the adopted young daughter of a "Mr. (Brown) Lee in Washington county, [sic] Pa.", evacuated the station at the beginning of the battle and "took the machine from the operating table [and] connected the wires so as to preserve the circuit intact and carried the instrument to Cemetery Hill" where, after instructing soldiers how to connect to the wires (e.g., along the Baltimore Pike), she used the key to relay Union Army information.
 The girl remained during the duration of the battle, even when the soldiers around her were felled by bullets and shells.
-Following the end of the battle, she packed up the machine and returned to the station to resume her work.
+After the battle, she packed up the machine and returned to the station to resume her work.
 Her name was unknown during and after the battle and a news article 30 years later attempted to identify the young girl.